darren277/patterns/README.md

 Principle: _High-level modules should not depend on low-level modules.
 Both should depend on abstractions._

 1. `my_app/src/auth.py`: The `AuthContext` is a higher level module that depends on the abstract `AuthStrategy` interface rather than any specific implementation.
 This means we can introduce new authentication strategies without modifying core business logic.
+2. `my_app/src/db.py`: The `DatabaseConnection` class was directly managing the connection logic thus tightly coupling it to the implementation (`_connect_to_db`).
+To provide more flexibility for other database connection types (such as MySQL or Postgres or a whole variety of others), we will change this by introducing an abstract interface.

+In the future, as this project expands, we may want to consider using dependency injection to further adhere to this principle.